btmills/CLINQ/readme.md

 Aggregate an operation over an entire list with an initial value and an accumulator.

+* head: Pointer to the first node in a linked list
+* fn: Pointer to a function accepting two arguments (an accumulator and a record) that modifies the accumulated value to include the record's information
+* accum: Pointer to an accumulator.
+May optionally be initialized with an initial value.
+Result is stored at accum.

 ### Each

 	void ll_each(struct node* head, void (*fn)(unsigned int, void*));

 Perform an operation for each record in a linked list.

+* head: Pointer to the first node in a linked list
+* fn: Pointer to a function accepting two arguments (index of the element in the list and a pointer to the record stored there)

 ### Single